chartshq/muze/packages/muze-firebolt/README.md

 # muze-firebolt

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library. `Muze Firebolt` controls the interactions of Muze.
+Since all charts in Muze are connected by data, Muze Firebolt acts as a mediator between the physical-behavioral models and the data.
+It is responsible for acting as the bridge between any context (like charts, legends) etc, with the data source.

 ## Installation